 Over the summer, Tuesday Tea gets iced.
-Swing by the DUC every Tuesday at 3 p.m. for a refreshing drink, snacks and more!
+Swing by the DUC every Tuesday from 3 to 5 p.m. for a refreshing drink, snacks and more!
 Sponsored by Summer School and DUC.
 Danforth University Center, Tisch Commons.

 For cancer patients, survivors and caregivers at any level of performance and physical condition.
 Sponsored by Siteman Cancer Center.
 Center for Advanced Medicine Lobby.